Oviyaa-13/Training_Tasks/README.md

 ### 2.ABSTRACTION
 #### Def : Abstraction means hiding all unneccessary details and showing only important/what's needed to the user.
-#### E.g : Ordering food online ; Expln : We don't know how the order is processed , which kitchen it's going to ; the essential/important part we saw is selection of food items and the delivery time
+#### E.g : Ordering food online ; Expln : We don't know how the order is processed , which kitchen it's going to ; the essential/important part we saw is selection of food items and the delivery time.

 ### 3.INHERITANCE
 #### Def : Inheritance allows one class to inherit the properties and behaviour of another class .
 It promotes code reusabilty.
 #### E.g : Parent and child ; Expln : Child inherits few traits from their parent.

 ### 4.POLYMORPHISM
 #### Def : Polymorphism means to exist in different forms .
-Methods with same name behave differently based on the object calling them.
+Methods with same name behave differently based on the object calling them.It is of 2 types : 1.Runtime polymorphism , 2.
+Compile time polymorphism.
-#### E.g : A Person , Expl : A person can be an employee at an office , also can be a brother/sister to his/her siblings.
+#### E.g : A Person , Expln : A person can be an employee at an office , also can be a brother/sister to his/her siblings.